Impersonating Someone Online To Harm Or Defraud – California Penal Code § 528.5

 It is a straight misdemeanor.
 You could face up to a year in the County Jail.
 You could be sentenced to community service, Caltrans, community labor, put on probation for three years.
 You could be ordered to stay away from the person.
 You could also be ordered while you’re on probation not to be able to go online on a computer.
 They take these crimes very seriously.

-What are Some Defenses to Penal Code §528.5 -Impersonating Another Person Online With The Intent To Defraud?
+Defenses to Impersonating Another Person Online With The Intent To Defraud

 A lot of defenses relating to Penal Code §528.5 violations and doing something to impersonate another person online center around the facts of the case.
 Once we get the facts and circumstances, then we can really get down to the nitty-gritty as to whether or not you have a defense to this impersonation charge or whether it’s something that needs to be resolved by way of a plea bargain.